A Short History of Pride St. Louis

-What became known as St. Louis Lesbian & Gay Pride Celebration Committee was born in 1979, but the first St. Louis Gay and Lesbian Pride Celebration didn’t occur until 1980.
-This event was sponsored by the Magnolia Committee – named for the street where the majority of the members lived and had their meetings.
+What would become known as the "St. Louis Lesbian & Gay Pride Celebration Committee" was born in 1979, but the first St. Louis Pride Celebration didn’t occur until 1980.
+The event was sponsored by the Magnolia Committee – named for the street where the majority of the members lived and had their meetings.
 Their combined effort with a second organization resulted in a weeks worth of activities held in April of 1980.
-At the end of the week hundreds gathered for “The Lesbians and Gays Walk for Charity” which went down Lindell Boulevard in the Central West End to Washington University’s quadrangle.
-These two combined groups then became the St. Louis Lesbian & Gay Pride Celebration Committee.
+At the end of the week, hundreds gathered for “The Lesbians and Gays Walk for Charity” which progressed down Lindell Boulevard in the Central West End to Washington University’s quadrangle.
+These two groups combined to become the St. Louis Lesbian & Gay Pride Celebration Committee.

-To foster an understanding and tolerance of the LGBT Community in the general population by raising awareness through educational programs and events ultimately leading up to the annual PrideFest in St. Louis.
+"To foster an understanding of and equality for the LGBT community in the general population by raising awareness through educational programs and events ultimately leading up to the annual PrideFest in St. Louis."

 As a 501(C)(3) organization, we strive to uphold transparency and accountability in all of our operations.
 Our organizational documents are available for public access.

 For general information on public disclosure requirements, you can visit the U.S. Internal Revenue Service website's help article by clicking here, or for the specific policy, "Guidelines in Treas.
 Reg. § 301.6104(d)-1 and Notice 2007-45", you can click here.
 If you require an emailed or physical copy of any of our publically disclosed documents, please notify us by emailing email@example.com or writing to us at 3738 Chouteau Avenue, St. Louis, MO 63110.
 For purposes of transparency and convenience, several of our organizational documents can be found electronically below:

 - Our public budget for FY2017 is accessible by clicking here.